fusioncharts/dev_centre_docs/chart-guide/chart-configurations/tool-tips.md

 ```
 {
     "chart": {
         ...
         "plotToolText": "$seriesName Teachers-$label  <br> <br> Max value: $maxDataValue <br> Min value: $minDataValue <br> <br> Q3: $Q3 <br> Median: $median <br> Q1: $Q1 <br> <br> Mean: $mean <br> <br> Standard deviation: $SD <br> Quartile Deviation: $QD <br> Mean Deviation: $MD"
         ...
-},
+    }
+}
 ```

 The chart will look as shown below:

 <chart>

+Click [here](http://jsfiddle.net/fusioncharts/mgkhxywt/) to edit the above chart.

 In the chart shown above, tooltip macros for the box and whisker chart have been used to add the mean, quartile deviation, standard deviation, and mean deviation values to the tooltip text.

-**Note**: By default, the tooltip text for the data plots in a box and whisker chart includes the following values:
+> By default, the tooltip text for the data plots in a box and whisker chart includes the following values:

 * Minimum value